MindGamers: Marketing

 In October 2016, Terra Mater Factual Studios, a production unit of Red Bull Media House, globally released an online escape room game Mission: Unlock Enoch based on the film.
 In January 2017, Forbes reported that one thousand movie goers would be able to participate in a live experiment during the release of the film by wearing a cognitive headband to "enable scientists to capture the cognition state of the participants simultaneously via cloud technology and collect data in real time."

 Release

-The film was released theatrically on 28 March 2017 through Terra Mater Films and Fathom Events.
+The film was screened in U.S. cinemas on March 28, 2017 as a one-night event presented by Terra Mater Films and Fathom Events, during which 1,000 audience members were invited to participate in a neuroscience experiment using cognition headbands.